RepsonaHQ/repsona-content-help/articles/001002000-get-started.en.md

 The settings for the first project are complete.

-New to project management? do not be afraid.
+New to work management? do not be afraid.
 First, let's create one task and finish it.